 Per capita income means direct income from the income of a person.
-Through this it can be used to know the living conditions of the people and the personal economic status of the people.
+Through this, it can be used to know the living conditions of the people and the personal economic status of the people.
 Indeed, per capita income is the scale through which it realizes how much a person’s annual income is in a country.
-It also shows the quality of life and quality of people living in a country, city and area.
-To find out how much of a person’s earnings are in one year, the per capita income is calculated By total population divided by total income of country…
+It also shows the quality of life and quality of people living in a country, city, and area.
+To find out how much of a person’s earnings are in one year, the per capita income is calculated By the total population divided by the total income of the country…

 Per capita income during independence and in 2015

 People’s income has continued to grow after independence.
 This increase has seen more from 1991.
 In the year 1947, where per capita income was Rs 249.6, there was a 200 per cent increase in records.
 Per capita income has increased tremendously during the last four years.
 According to the Ministry of Statistics and Program Implementation, per capita income has increased by 37 per cent between FY 2011 and 2015.
 According to the figures given per year per person, per capita income was Rs 64,316 in FY 2011-12, which increased to Rs 71, 593 in the financial year 2012-13.
 Similarly, the per capita income in the financial year 2013-14 was Rs 80,388, which has increased to Rs 88, 533 in the financial year 2014-15.

 Agriculture, industry and service are three major components in India.
 The GDP rate is fixed on the basis of average increase or decrease in production.
 If we say that the country’s GDP is registering an increase of three per cent (3%) per year.
 Then it should be understood that the economy is growing at three percent rate.
 But often this figure does not include the inflation rate.
 GDP is calculated in India every quarter.
 The GDP figure is based on the growth rate of production in the major production areas of the economy.

 |GDP (PPP)||2019 estimate|

 |GDP (nominal)||2019 estimate|